dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 my anxiety and stress---is just for me.
 Maybe none of this works for you, and that's okay!
 However you conceptualize and manage stress and anxiety and overwhelming stuff in your own life, whatever works for you is totally valid!
-If you think the way I talk about "the box" is dumb and doesn't match what you think of it---that's cool!
 Everyone's brain works a lil differently, and the way that works for you is the way that works for you.

-If there's one takeaway I want you to have from this article, it's this: everyone's brain is different, and people's knowledge management should fit their brains.
+If there's one takeaway I want you to have from this article, it's this: everyone's brain is different, and people's knowledge management systems---the *boxes* they use to process the world---should fit their brains.
 Find a system that works for you and your brain in a particular context!
 And don't be afraid to adapt it to your current vibes.
 No notes app will fit your brain perfectly---you'll have to play around and see which apps are amenable to being molded to work with your brain!

 ## This is not an endorsement of capitalism